-This Management's Discussion and Analysis ("MD&A") dated 14 May 2012 provides a review of the performance of Serabi Gold plc ("Serabi" or the "Company").
-It includes financial information from, and should be read in conjunction with, the unaudited condensed consolidated financial information of the Company for the three month period ended 31 March 2012 and also read in conjunction with the Company's annual report and audited consolidated financial statements and its MD&A for the year ended 31 December 2011.
+This Management's Discussion and Analysis ("MD&A") dated 14 August 2012 provides a review of the performance of Serabi Gold plc ("Serabi" or the "Company").
+It includes financial information from, and should be read in conjunction with, the unaudited condensed consolidated financial information of the Company for the three and six month periods ended 30 June 2012 and also read in conjunction with the Company's annual report and audited consolidated financial statements and its MD&A for the year ended 31 December 2011.